mvhirsch/api-docs/bookmarks/create-bookmark.md

 **icon_class** _String_     |  | Deprecated
 **active** _String_        |   | Deprecated
 **section** _String_        |  | ["search" or "other"] Which nav section to show the link within.
 User generated bookmarks use "search", while all system links go within "other"

+> **Note:** Creating a bookmark will create only a link which will point to an url given.

+> **Note:** Creating a bookmark saving a result filtered with different parameters you have to create a preferences with the same title as the bookmark, having the url formatted as follow `/tables/[table-name]/pref/[bookmark-title]`

 ### Example Request